BREXIT- British Nationalisation for EEA nationals

 - Are from the EEA

 - Have held permanent residence in the form of a permanent residence card for at least 12 months.
 You do not need to have an additional settled status under the EU Settlement Scheme (Up until 30th June).

 - Can prove you were in the UK at least 5 years before the day the Home Office receives your application

-- Can prove your knowledge of English, Welsh or Gaelic
+- Can demonstrate your knowledge of English, Welsh or Gaelic

-- Can pass the Life in the UK test
+- Are able to pass the Life in the UK test

 - Intend to continue living in the UK